StatiXOS/android_device_xiaomi_curtana/README.md

 It was announced on March 23, 2020.
 Release date was April 30, 2020.

+**NOTE:** the Redmi Note 9 Pro will be detected as Redmi Note 10 Lite since there's no way of distinguishing them.

 ## Device specifications

 Basic   | Spec Sheet